 Child custody is an important part of any divorce proceedings that involve minor children, and Alabama recognizes two types of custody: physical and legal.

-Physical custody relates to how a child spends their time between parents, including their primary place of residence and their visitation schedule with the non-custodial parent.
-Legal custody relates to major decision-making rights and responsibilities that affect the child’s life.
+- Physical custody - This relates to how a child spends their time between parents, including their primary place of residence and their visitation schedule with the non-custodial parent.

-What Does Legal Custody Mean in Alabama?
+What Does Joint Legal Custody Mean in Alabama?

 In joint legal custody, both parents have equal rights and responsibilities for major decisions regarding the child.
-The parties can agree, or the court can designate, one parent to have sole authority over certain decisions and the other parent to have sole power over other decisions.
+The parties can agree, or the court can designate one parent to have sole authority over certain decisions and the other parent to have sole power over other decisions.
 Even if a parent has sole custody of a specific matter, they should still communicate with their former spouse.

 Major decision-making areas include: